Rosa Bailly: Biography

 She became a leading light of an association she founded in Paris, in 1919 under the name of Les Amis de la Pologne – The Friends of Poland, whose general secretary she was for many years.
 In 1921 she became an activist in the matter of a plebiscite about Upper Silesia joining the rest of a newly independent Second Polish Republic.
 She both translated into French and had published the works of many Polish writers, among them, Maria Konopnicka, Julian Tuwim, Leopold Staff, Zofia Nałkowska, Kazimierz Przerwa-Tetmajer, Zenon Przesmycki, Wacław Berent and Boleslaw Leśmian.

 During World War II, Rosa Bailly organised assistance for Polish prisoners of war and soldiers in France.
 She continued her Polish contacts after the war and well into retirement, but the intensity and the welcome had waned with the advent of Polish communism.
 She visited there one last time in 1959 and wrote a history of Warsaw.

 She was also a great lover of the Pyrenees and finally settled in that region.
 She died in Pau in 1976, aged 86.

+A Rosa Bailly Exhibition was organized at the Bibliothèque municipale in Pau (where she spent the last years of her life) in 1990.